chevdor/ruled_labels/README.md

 # Ruled Labels

-{Ruled-Labels} is compatible with the `glabel` yaml format and allow specifying additionnal rules regarding the labels.
+`ruled-labels` is compatible with the `glabel` yaml format and allow specifying additionnal rules regarding the labels.
 Those rules are described in a yaml file.

-{Ruled-Labels} is aware of:
+`ruled-labels` is aware of:

 -   the list of labels and their properties